|

 Aloe leptosyphon Berger 1905 Syn.
 Aloe greenwayi Reynolds 1964

-The rosettes of green lanceolate leaves have either no stem or a very short one.
+The rosettes of green lanceolate succulent leaves have either no stem or a very short one.
 Leaf margins have small teeth and their upper surface may have a few elongated white spots.
 The inflorescence is a cylindrical raceme of tubular orange-red flowers with yellow-green mouths.

 Native to Tanzania.